Strategy & Brand

 Swiss Life addresses a fundamental need

 Swiss Life enables people to lead a self-determined life.
-In doing so, the company is helping to meet a fundamental human need: for independence and self-determination.
-Against the backdrop of demographic change and the individual’s increasing personal responsibility for his or her own future provisions, Swiss Life’s work will continue to grow in relevance.
+In doing so, the company is responding to a fundamental need: representative surveys conducted by Swiss Life in its core markets show that over 80% of people see self-determination and independence as a fundamental need in their lives, leading to satisfaction, optimism and less stress.
+Against the backdrop of demographic change and people’s increasing personal responsibility for their future personal provisions, Swiss Life’s work, advisory services and products will continue to grow in relevance.

-Swiss Life’s environment is heavily influenced by regulatory and political trends as well as socioeconomic changes, such as increasing life expectancy.
+Swiss Life operates in an environment heavily influenced by regulatory and political trends as well as by socio-economic changes, such as increasing life expectancy.
 Results of market research performed by Swiss Life show that people find pensions a stressful topic.
 And most of them are aware that their financial security is largely up to them.
-In view of these developments, Swiss Life sees growth opportunities and differentiation potential on the market for pension solutions as well as in consulting.
+In view of these developments, Swiss Life sees growth opportunities and differentiation potential in the market for pension solutions as well as in advice.

 Unique market position

-Swiss Life must address changing customer behaviour and consistently implement any findings from such study to actively and profitably exploit market opportunities.
+Swiss Life wants to address changing customer behaviour and consistently implement any findings to actively and profitably exploit market opportunities.
 Customers are ever better informed; they are able to compare services immediately and demand new products and services.
 Swiss Life wants to best combine the strengths of its broad distribution networks and advisors with the opportunities of digital change.
-Swiss Life derives its “phygital approach”, from this targeted combination of personal advice and digital support, which is described in more detail in the Digitalisation section.
+Swiss Life derives its “phygital approach” from this targeted combination of personal advice and digital support, which is described in more detail in the Digitalisation section.
+Investing early in new technological tools and in the digital workplace has enabled Swiss Life to be there for its customers at all times, even during the restrictions imposed by the Covid-19 pandemic.

 With its core markets of Switzerland, France and Germany as well as the cross-border business of the International segment and the asset management business of Swiss Life Asset Managers, Swiss Life enjoys a very strong market position.
-With around 14 000 advisors, Swiss Life has proven advisory expertise and unique customer access.
+With around 15 800 advisors and 9800 employees, Swiss Life has proven advisory expertise and unique customer access.

 Three Group-wide programmes have been successfully implemented since 2009

 At the end of November 2018 Swiss Life presented its latest Group-wide programme, “Swiss Life 2021”.
-It is based on our purpose and four strategic directions: the focus on preferred segments, the promotion of attractive offers, the steady improvement of customer relations and the continuing increase of productivity.
+It is based on the purpose and four strategic thrusts: the focus on preferred segments, the promotion of attractive offers, the continuous improvement of customer relationships and the continuing increase of productivity.

 The Group-wide programme contains specific financial goals for the period from 2019 to 2021 in the areas of earnings quality and growth, operational efficiency and disciplined capital management.